litalbarkai/open-redatam/README.md

 This will install `redatam` and `redatamgui` in `/usr/local/bin/`.

-On Windows, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/redatam-windows.zip) and extract it.
-The executables are `redatam` and `redatamgui` directories, and ZIP is self-contained to ensure that the software works without extra software.
+On Windows, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/open-redatam-windows.exe) and install it.
+The installer creates an entry in the Start Menu for Open Redatam.

 ### From source